MLXIO

 Lenovo’s Legion tablets traditionally ship with custom software tweaks, but the Y900 13’s productivity focus hints at real changes under the hood.
 Expect Android with Lenovo’s own optimizations for multitasking—possibly enhanced split-screen, windowed apps, or quick-launch gestures, though specifics aren’t available yet.

 Accessories will be key.
 While not confirmed, it’s likely the Y900 13 will offer first-party keyboard covers and stylus support—essentials for turning a tablet into a true laptop replacement.
-Lenovo’s previous productivity tablets have leaned on these add-ons, suggesting the story continues here.
+Lenovo’s previous productivity tablets have leaned on these add-ons, as seen with the Lenovo ThinkPad E14 Grabs AMD Zen 5 and 64GB RAM Power, suggesting the story continues here.

 What stands out is Lenovo’s intent: this isn’t just a media tablet with a keyboard as an afterthought.
 The Y900 13 is positioned to function as a primary workstation, especially for users who want an Android workflow without the quirks of Windows tablets.